LuiseFreese/blog/how-to-get-started-with-Graph-Explorer.md

 ![Adaptive Card JSON](https://github.com/LuiseFreese/blog/blob/main/media/GraphExplorer/adaptivecards-json.png)

-We can also try out Microsoft Graph Toolkit components right here, although I would personally recommend to do this in the dedicated [Microsoft Graph Toolkit Playground](https://mgt.dev)
+We can also try out Microsoft Graph Toolkit components right here, although I would personally recommend to do this in the dedicated [Microsoft Graph Toolkit Playground](https://mgt.dev).
+If you are unfamiliar with Microsoft Grapg Toolkit, you can read how I started to use it - in my [blog series about MGT](https://m365princess.com/exploring-microsoft-graph-toolkit-lap-as-non-developer/) - I also recommend to have a look on the beautiful [Microsoft Graph component](https://developer.microsoft.com/en-us/graph/components ) browser.

 Last but not least: Documentation to each and every sample is nicely tied in - click on the pop-out icon next to the sample queries:
 ![pop-out that links to docs](https://github.com/LuiseFreese/blog/blob/main/media/GraphExplorer/pop-out-docs.png)

 ## How does Graph Explorer help building apps?